Data Visualization with Python Masterclass | Python A-Z

 I am a professional data scientist and IT ınstructor who's been developing data science and working with startups since 2020.
-I also has a broad set of skills in softwareinformation technology.
+I also have a broad set of skills in software information technology.

 On the other hand, I am a Dangerous Goods Safety Advisor.

-The passion to learn and to share his knowledge by teaching and helping others is something that drives him.
+The passion for learning and sharing his knowledge by teaching and helping others drives him.
 It's a passion he's had since he was born.
-My ability to turn complex programming concepts into easy-to-understands bits of knowledge has been called my "superpower".
+My ability to turn complex programming concepts into easy-to-understand bits of knowledge has been called my "superpower".